gitautas/veil/README.md

 -   [Helgi:](https://github.com/gitautas/veil-helgi) This is the the main WebRTC server written in Go, it does a few things:
     1. Negotiates and establishes a WebRTC connection with the client
-    2. Re-routes RTP packets that are sent by Sigrun and Sif through IPC to Kara
+    2. Packetizes the encoded audio and video frames that are sent by Sigrun and Sif through named pipes to Kara
+    3. Streams the packets to the client
-    3. Deserializes the [VIP](./VIP.md) packets sent by the client and replays them using a uinput module
+    4. Deserializes the [VIP](./VIP.md) packets sent by the client and replays them using a uinput module
 -   Ymir: The main REST API written in V?, this does the WebRTC signalling between Kara and Helgi, manages the game instances.
 This is still TODO.
 -   [Sigrun:](https://github.com/gitautas/veil-sigrun) this is the program that is responsible for capturing and encoding a GPU framebuffer.
 It currently only targets NVidia based systems due to the simplicity of NvFBC and NvENC SDKs, in theory one should be able to replicate this functionality using AMD&rsquo;s AMF framework, but it is considerably worse documented and whether the required APIs are exposed I&rsquo;m still unsure, if I have more time and resources I could research this a bit more, but currently it is not a priority.
--   Sif: This is a shell script? that will manage pipewire loopback devices, encode them into opus and send them over to Helgi over IPC.
+-   Sif: This is a shell script? that will manage pipewire loopback devices, encode them into opus and send them over to Helgi over named pipes.
 This is still TODO.
 -   [Kara:](https://github.com/gitautas/veil-kara) This is a react? app that functions as the main client.
 It negotiates a stream, receives the video and audio streams, reads the gamepad data, serializes it and sends it over to Helgi.
 This is currently a very minimal implementation written in pure javascript.

 This architecture is still very early and is intended to change.